 My brother-in-law and his wife celebrated their newborn and the celebration food was heavy – with huge prawns and spicy mutton.
 Then the next day after a heavy lunch at Pizza Hut, I had to attend my nephew’s birthday in the evening– another round of chicken and mutton on the house.
-The next day after attending a close relative’s open house lunch which had huge spread, we went to a wedding in the evening.
-An Indian wedding that is and chicken and mutton would be one of the must have dishes.
+The next day after attending a close relative’s open house lunch which had a huge spread, we went to a wedding in the evening.
+An Indian wedding that is and chicken and mutton would be one of the must-have dishes.

-Talking about the wedding, from the very start, we were a bit lazy to attend the wedding – and it had nothing to do with the bride or the brides groom.
+Talking about the wedding, from the very start, we were a bit lazy to attend the wedding – and it had nothing to do with the bride or the bride’s groom.
 We were not that close but we knew the parents and grandparents rather closely.
 We were a bit lazy because of the weather – it was raining cats and dogs (you know how bad the rain has been in the last few days) and it was so nice to sleep.

-Perhaps due to the rain (or the RM1 parking fees, I don’t know) the cars at the parking lot seemed sparse and I managed to get a good parking spot.
+Perhaps due to the rain (or the RM1 parking fees, I don’t know), the cars at the parking lot seemed sparse and I managed to get a good parking spot.
 I dropped my family off at the entrance before I went off to park the car.
 The air was cold and surprisingly fresh.
-I walked into the hall but what caught my eyes was not the crowd but the arch at the entrance litted full of burning lamps.
+I walked into the hall but what caught my eyes was not the crowd but the arch at the entrance lit full of burning lamps.

-Overall, it was a good day – with additional load of the delicious food from the dinner, of course.
+Overall, it was a good day – with an additional load of the delicious food from the dinner, of course.